What to do when your baby wakes up every hour at night

 If the transition to night-time is not calm and peaceful it can cause sleep issues.
 Even before you start the bedtime routine, aim for ideally around one hour of winding down time.

-During that hour stick to quiet activities, keep the lights in the room dim, and avoid screens and electronics.
+During that hour stick to quiet activities, keep the lights in the room low and soft, and avoid screens and electronics.

 After that, your bedtime routine should be easily recognizable so that your baby will know it is time to settle down for sleep.